 How to apply for a grant

-The Metropolitan Edison Sustainable Energy Fund Advisory Board will evaluate completed applications and make grant recommendations to the Community Foundation Board of Directors for its final approval.
+The Sustainable Energy Fund Advisory Board will evaluate completed applications and make grant recommendations to the Community Foundations' Boards of Directors for its final approval.
 The timeline for decisions varies greatly, depending on the complexity of the project.
 Applicants should assume that the process will require a minimum of seventy-five days.